-on the participants who respond, and they may give information that is strategically the most beneficial to them.198 QTC submitted that a key problem with using surveys in a regulatory context is that surveys treat the MRP and the risk-free rate as independent parameters.199 Seqwater also raised concerns, including that:
+Stakeholders raised a number of concerns with the use of survey methods to determine an MRP.
+The DBCT User Group submitted that MRP estimates from surveys are subjective because they depend on the participants who respond, and they may give information that is strategically the most beneficial to them.
+150 QTC submitted that a key problem with using surveys in a regulatory context is that surveys treat the MRP and the risk-free rate as independent parameters.
+151 Seqwater also raised concerns, including that:

-- surveys tend to have few respondents - the surveys quickly become dated and irrelevant - there is no information about the qualifications of respondents - surveys do not indicate what the respondents are using the MRP for.200
+- surveys tend to have few respondents - the surveys quickly become dated and irrelevant - there is no information about the qualifications of respondents - surveys do not indicate what the respondents are using the MRP for.
+152

 We are of the view that these are legitimate criticisms of survey methods.
-Furthermore, we note that, if we were to use other methods to determine the MRP, and these are also commonly used by market practitioners in informing their views of an MRP, survey methods may not be providing any new or additional information.
+Furthermore, we note that, to the extent we use other methods to determine the MRP, and these are also commonly used by market practitioners in informing their views of an MRP, survey methods may not be providing any new or additional information.
 It is also not clear whether survey estimates of the MRP include an adjustment for imputation credits.
 Accounting for this possibility complicates the analysis of surveys.